ynyrllw/al-tech-test/README.md

 Time spent: well over 24h

-#Software dependencies
+# Software dependencies
 See below for software versions used
 * Vagrant
 * Virtual Box

-#Instructions
+# Instructions

-git clone
+Once all dependencies are installed, Copying down the git repo `git clone <url>`l change directory into the repository so we're in the same location as the vagrantfile `cd al-tech-test will default to bringing up the box with the vagrant file in the current working directory `vagrant up`

-cd al-tech-test
+Make a GET Request and ensure you get hello world.
+If you're ona linux terminal use the commands below.

-vagrant up
+`wget 127.0.0.1:8080`

-In your browser go to 127.0.0.1:8080 (not on the vagrant VM, the port is 80 on the VM)
+On windows: In your browser go to 127.0.0.1:8080 (not on the vagrant VM, the port is 80 on the VM)

-#File Structure
+# File Structure

 The Django web server exists on a different repo but is a sub module in this master repository.
 All template files are in this repo as they need to be dynamically set by ansible first.